sambergo/ChatLeevi/README.md

 - User can input their questions through text or voice recording
 - App provides audio and text-based responses
-- The app uses OpenAI's GPT-3.5 for generating responses
+- The app uses OpenAI's GPT models for generating responses
 - The user can save their OpenAI API key in the settings

 ## Getting started